 Check the Thermostat

 The thermostat is often the culprit of a non-functional AC unit.
-You should make sure the thermostat is turned on and switched to cool and not simply running the fan.
+You should make sure the thermostat is turned on and switched to cool and not simply run the fan.

 After you check the settings, lower the temperature below the typical room setting.
 Click the hold button and see if the unit turns on.
 In a best-case scenario, you only need to replace the thermostat or the batteries inside.